Our Year, With Your Help: a 2013 review and thank you from our Founder and Executive Director, Gary Oppenheimer

 This year, we launched a series of photo contests on Facebook.
 We’ve used these monthly contests to thank the growers across the country that are donating their excess harvest to food pantries.
 Each month we give away a $300 gift certificate to Gardener’s Supply Company.
 The contest encourages and inspires other growers to harvest and donate too and we love seeing all the amazing photos our fans are submitting.

-This holiday season, we rolled out our annual Centerpieces for Pantries Campaign with a new look Skip The Flowers 1and message.
+This holiday season, we rolled out our annual Centerpieces for Pantries Campaign with a new look and message.
 We’re encouraging folks to “Skip The Flowers” and use edible centerpieces instead so the food can be donated to a nearby food pantry.
 Our super creative staff and board submitted their own photos to inspire others and we had a lot of fun doing it.

 2013 has been a big year for us in terms of social media and viral outreach.
 Early this year we launched our blog.
 We’ve been thrilled to have a diverse group of very talented writers that includes a chef from a soup kitchen, a specialist in health matters, a university student as well as myself and our staff.